Table of contents

 Why are car insurance rates in Myrtle Beach different from other areas?

-When considering how much to charge for an insurance policy, car insurance companies will evaluate many factors.
-The specifics of where you live will have an impact on your personal policy.
-This might include things like:
+When considering how much to charge for an insurance policy, car insurance companies will evaluate several factors.
+While we mentioned the factors that affect your personal policy, others are based around where you live.
+These include things like:

 - Regional laws